Tatz884/Tatz884.github.io/To-do-list/README.md

 ## Credit

-The backend logic of this app largely relies on [this FastAPI tutorial (in Japanese)](https://zenn.dev/sh0nk/books/537bb028709ab9), with the modifications to adapt to the frontend logic that I made.
+The backend logic of this app is made referencing [this FastAPI tutorial (in Japanese)](https://zenn.dev/sh0nk/books/537bb028709ab9).